-A construction area (Millers Road exit ramp and noise wall relocation) is now adjacent Station 4, as a result the measured PM10 concentrations may be impacted by construction activities and may not be representative of traffic emissions.
+A construction area (Millers Road exit ramp and noise wall relocation) is now adjacent Station 4.
+A transportable office and diesel generator were installed within the construction site on 24/08/2020.
+The diesel generator is located approximately four metres north of the station, as a result, the measured pollutant concentrations may not be representative of traffic emissions.

-Relative Humidity at Station 1 (Yarraville Gardens) continues to be impacted by the gardens sprinkler system.
+Relative Humidity at Station 1 (Yarraville Gardens) continues to be impacted by local conditions.